 After you’ve set the mood with lighting, signage, and large-scale decor, it’s time to set the table.
 From table numbers and centerpieces to linens and place settings, use this handy checklist to nail each element of your wedding reception table decor:

 Display table numbers: To keep it simple, you can place paper table numbers in frames that match your wedding style.
-Or, for a more unique touch, consider displaying your table numbers on:
+Or, for a more unique touch, consider displaying your table numbers with items that match your wedding style, like blocks of wood, vases, or terrariums.

 Design gorgeous centerpieces: Adorning every table, your centerpieces are an important part of your reception decor.
 But, they shouldn’t get in the way of cross-table conversation, either.
 If your table decoration isn’t lower than chin-level, use platforms or tall clear vases to raise it above the head.
 That way, the conversation can flow naturally amongst your guests.
-Choose floral arrangements that match your wedding’s theme, or surprise your guests with uncommon centerpieces, such as:
+Choose floral arrangements that match your wedding’s theme, or surprise your guests with uncommon centerpieces, like lanterns or candles, fruit, logs, or framed photos,

 Choose table linens: When it comes to table linens, there’s more than just the color to decide on.
-To add dimension and create patterns, consider layering table linens with runners and overlays of varying texture and color.
-Explore various types of fabric to find the one that best suits your wedding style, including:
+To add dimension and create patterns, consider layering tablecloths with table runners and overlays of varying texture and color.
+Explore various types of fabric to find the one that best suits your wedding style—like satin, cotton, lace, or organza.

-Select place settings: Yet another opportunity to adorn your reception tables and elevate the look of your wedding, place settings involve an assortment of options for dishware, glassware, silverware, and decorative accents.
-Browse this list to inspire your creativity:
+Select place settings: et another opportunity to adorn your reception tables and elevate the look of your wedding, place settings include an assortment of options for dishware, glassware, silverware, and decorative accents.
+Depending on your style, you might try:

 Romantic: Pair pastel pink dishware with gold silverware for a dreamy, ethereal feel.
 To further channel those fairytale vibes, add a delicate sprig of flowers to each place setting.